SeanNaren/deepspeech.pytorch/README.md

 # deepspeech.pytorch

 # TODO
-* Add validation via a second loader
 * Multi-gpu support, how do we get around passing hidden,cell states for data parallel?
-* Best path decoding then validation for WER/CER
 * Support LibriSpeech via multi-processed scripts
 * Sometimes gradients go boom, add inf check to prevent meter from measuring this (and going boom as well)
 * Similar convergence as to torch7 version on an4